Freedom of religion in Asia by country

 The status of religious freedom in Asia varies from country to country.
 States can differ based on whether or not they guarantee equal treatment under law for followers of different religions, whether they establish a state religion (and the legal implications that this has for both practitioners and non-practitioners), the extent to which religious organizations operating within the country are policed, and the extent to which religious law is used as a basis for the country's legal code.

 There are further discrepancies between some countries' self-proclaimed stances of religious freedom in law and the actual practice of authority bodies within those countries: a country's establishment of religious equality in their constitution or laws does not necessarily translate into freedom of practice for residents of the country.
 Additionally, similar practices (such as having citizens identify their religious preference to the government or on identification cards) can have different consequences depending on other sociopolitical circumstances specific to the countries in question.

 Most countries in Asia officially establish the freedom of religion by law, but the extent to which this is enforced varies.
 Some countries have anti-discrimination laws, and others have anti-blasphemy laws.
-Legal religious discrimination is present in many countries in Asia.United States Bureau of Democracy, Human Rights and Labor.
-Bahrain: International Religious Freedom Report 2007.
-This article incorporates text from this source, which is in the public domain.
+Legal religious discrimination is present in many countries in Asia.International Religious Freedom Report 2022 Bahrain, US Department of State, Bureau of Democracy, Human Rights, and Labor.
 Some countries also have significantly restricted the activities of Islamic groups that they have identified as fundamentalist.
-Several countries ban proselytization, either in general or for specific religious groups.United States Bureau of Democracy, Human Rights and Labor.
-Armenia: International Religious Freedom Report 2007.
-Tajikistan, and Turkmenistan have significant restrictions against the practice of religion in general, and other countries like China discourage it on a wide basis.United States Bureau of Democracy, Human Rights and Labor.
-Turkmenistan: International Religious Freedom Report 2007.
+Several countries ban proselytization, either in general or for specific religious groups.US State Dept International Religious Freedom Report 2022: Armenia Tajikistan has significant restrictions against the practice of religion in general, and other countries like China discourage it on a wide basis.